Helpful Things You Need to Know

 ➳ Standard care for chicks

 When bringing home your new Featherbabies, you need to provide them a heat source, fresh water, and crumble food.
 Many people use large rubbermaid tubs with pine shavings as bedding.
 I recommend putting the heat lamp at one side of the brooder and the food and water on the other end.
 This way, the chicks can move in and out of the heat as needed and their water does not get too warm.
 The chicks' behavior will give you clues as to the proper temperature.
 If they are panting and spread out, it is too hot.
 If they are huddled together, it may be too cold.
+One side of the brooder should be 95 degrees.
 I do not recommend putting different ages together in a small brooder space.
+There's a free video on how to setup a chick brooder on the Video's page.

 ➳ Tips on dealing with pasty-butt

 PB is common in chicks.
 It is not an illness and is not contagious.
 It is usually caused by stress or improper brooder temperatures.
 PB is when feces sticks a chick's vent and dries.
 It essentially seals them shut so they cannot void.
 When they cannot void, toxins build up in their systems quickly and can result in death.
 You need to check chick bottoms often and keep them clean.
-If you have PB, you need to hold the chick under warm running water and gently remove any build-up.
+If you have PB, you need to hold just the chicks bottom under warm running water and gently remove any build-up, being careful not to get the chick too wet.
 Be sure to dry the chick and get them warm after the bath.
 If you have a chick with repeated episodes, you can use a tiny bit of vaseline on their vent to prevent anything from sticking.
 You can offer scrambled eggs and a tiny bit of sand and/or dirt to help get digestion on track.
 Probiotics are also a good idea.

 ➳ Coccidiosis in chicks